-To setup and run the simulation depends on how complex the model and can take an hour for simple steady state problems and upto a week for a large complex transient simulation.
+To set up and run the simulation depends on how complex the model and can take an hour for simple steady-state problems and up to a week for a large very complex transient simulation.

-Based on past experience, for a single item of equipment the whole process start to finish tends to take between 2 and 4 weeks for most projects.
+Based on past experience, for a single item of equipment, the whole process from start to finish takes around 1 to 2 weeks.

 What is involved?

 A typical project outline covers the following items.